Snapchat/KeyDB-docs/docs/config-file.md

 ################################## SLOW LOG ###################################

-# The Redis Slow Log is a system to log queries that exceeded a specified
+# The KeyDB Slow Log is a system to log queries that exceeded a specified
 # execution time.
 The execution time does not include the I/O operations
 # like talking with the client, sending the reply and so forth,
 # but just the time needed to actually execute the command (this is the only
 # stage of command execution where the thread is blocked and can not serve
 # other requests in the meantime).
 #
-# You can configure the slow log with two parameters: one tells Redis
+# You can configure the slow log with two parameters: one tells KeyDB
 # what is the execution time, in microseconds, to exceed in order for the
 # command to get logged, and the other parameter is the length of the
 # slow log.
 When a new command is logged the oldest one is removed from the